KarolinDuerr/BA-SagaPattern/EventuateTram/README.md

-# Saga Pattern Realization with Eventuate Tram
+# Saga Pattern Realization With Eventuate Tram
 This project includes an example implementation of the Saga pattern using the [Eventuate Tram](https://github.com/eventuate-tram/eventuate-tram-core) and [Eventuate Tram Sagas](https://github.com/eventuate-tram/eventuate-tram-sagas) framework.
 The example application represents a travel application that consists of three backend services: TravelService,